Quantum Support Vector Regression for Robust Anomaly Detection: Introduction

 \subsection{Related Work}

-In 2019, Havlicek et al. \cite{Havlicek2019} introduced a quantum Support Vector Machine (QSVM) for binary classification on a two-qubit NISQ device.
-Since then, QSVMs have been applied to many areas, including remote sensing image classification \cite{Delilbasic2021}, mental health treatment prediction \cite{Ahmad2021}, and breast cancer prediction \cite{Mafu2021}.
-Kyriienko and Magnusson \cite{quantum_one_class_SVM} extended this to unsupervised fraud detection with a simulated one-class QSVM, and Tscharke et al. \cite{Tscharke} developed a QSVR for semisupervised AD in 2023.
-However, to the best of our knowledge, a QSVR for semisupervised AD has not yet been set up on hardware.
+\cite{Havlicek2019} introduced a QSVM for binary classification on two qubits of a five-qubit NISQ device.
+Since then, QSVMs have been applied to many areas, including remote sensing image classification \cite{Delilbasic2021}, mental health treatment prediction \cite{Ahmad2021}, and breast cancer prediction \cite{Mafu2021}. \cite{quantum_one_class_SVM} extended this to unsupervised fraud detection with a simulated one-class QSVM, and \cite{Tscharke} developed a QSVR for semisupervised AD in 2023.
+However, a QSVR for semisupervised AD has not yet been set up on hardware.